JhonathaRicardo/InterferometryAnalysis_GasJet/README.md

 In this software, the phase map is determined from the application of the PyAbel [[4]](#refence) algorithm on the accumulated phase map.
 PyAbel is a Python package that provides functions for the forward and inverse Abel transforms.
 The inverse Abel transform takes a 2D projection and reconstructs a slice of the cylindrically symmetric 3D distribution, which makes this function an important tool in analyzing the projections of angle-resolved, plasma plumes, flames, solar occultation [[4]](#reference), and gas-jets.

-PyAbel provides efficient implementations of several Abel transform algorithms [[10]](#reference).
-In Interferogram Analysis software the transform method choosen was the Onion-peeling method.
+PyAbel provides efficient implementations of several Abel transform algorithms [[11]](#reference).
+No software Interferogram Analysis o método de transformação escolhido foi o algoritmo de deconvolução Dash Onion Peeling por ser simples e computacionalmente muito eficiente.
+De acordo com Dash [[12]](#reference), esse método tem menos suavização do que outros métodos.

 #### Standard Deviation of Inverse Abel Transform